25 Things To Around Toyama & Where To Stay

 The Nagano Winter Olympics were the first to include snowboarding as a medaled sport, with all snowboarding events taking place in Shiga Kogen – Japan’s largest and highest ski resort.
 Boasting Nagano’s longest season and most reliable snow conditions – given its higher altitude and prevailing weather conditions – Shiga is another resort quickly coming to the attention of international visitors.
 Offering over 600 hectares of terrain, Shiga is likely to become much more poplar over the coming years so get there now while it’s still relatively quiet.

 Less than an hours drive from Shiga, Nozawa Onsen is one of Nagano’s most popular resorts – offering skiers and boarders around 300 hectares of train between 565 and 1650 metres.
 Also known for its great powder and setup for snowboarders, Nozawa is a lively resort serviced by a large village full of accommodation, restaurants and bars and ‘onsen’ (hot springs), Nozawa’s reputation is as much based on what happens off the mountain.

 Located in Nagano City, Zenko-ji Temple is the spiritual heart of Nagano itself.
 With a near-1400 year history, Zenko-ji’s story is entwined with that of Nagano and to this day, the temple retains its central importance to life in the region.
 One of the oldest and most important Buddhist temples in Japan, Zenko-ji is also the third largest and home to the first known Buddhist statue ever brought to Japan.
 Open all year round, the temple performs a morning ceremony every day of the year.
 Taking place just after sunrise, the time of the ceremony varies throughout the year and is too early to attend unless staying in Nagano City.
 But it is worth-noting as it underlines Zenko-ji’s reputation as one of the most open and welcoming temples in the country.
 While there, visitors are welcome to experience traditional practices including guided meditation, goma prayer and calligraphy.

 For visitors wanting to experience these activities or simply learn more about the temple, doing so on a private tour is a great way to discover more about the importance of Zenko-ji and role of Buddhism in Japan.

 Situated in the Chubu Sangaku National Park, Kamikochi is a pristine and beautiful alpine valley open to the public from mid-April until mid-November each year.
 The valley follows the Azusa River while some of Japan’s tallest mountain peaks rise to over 3000 meters above.
 From the Kamikochi Bus Terminal, walking trails span-out along the valley – suitable to anyone of reasonable fitness – before more advanced hiking and mountaineering trails lead into the mountains.
 Considered the jewel of the Chubu Sangaku National Park, visiting Kamikochi is one of Nagano’s most memorable experiences – a truly special place of natural and spiritual importance.

 Standing guard over Matsumoto City for more than 400 years, Matsumoto Castle is a registered National Treasure and for Japanese, an instantly recognizable structure.
 Visiting the castle is an easy and enjoyable day-trip via Nagano Station or over the mountains, from Takayama or Kamikochi.
 While there, enjoy the historic character of the city along with its many good cafes, restaurants, museums and shopping.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
-We’d love to be part of that experience and help you discover even more!
+We’d love to be part of your adventure in Central Japan and help you discover even more!

 Why choose us?